JuliaImages/ImageCore.jl/docs/src/traits.md

 `pixelspacing` returns the spacing between adjacent pixels along each axis.
-Using ImagesAxes, you can even use physical units to encode this information, for example for use in microscopy or biomedical imaging.
+Using ImagesAxes, you can even use physical units to encode this information, which might be important for microscopy or biomedical imaging.

 ```@meta
 DocTestSetup = quote